 The Komondor is a beautiful, unique dog breed.
 The distinctive white corded coat of this member of the Working Group makes them particularly suited to their livestock guarding duties.
 Here are 7 Komondor facts and things to know about this Hungarian dog.

 The Komondor Originated in Hungary

 Originating in Hungary hundreds of years ago, the brave and muscular Komondor was bred for a purpose.
 Traditionally, their job was to guard flocks of sheep or other livestock from predators, such as wolves.

 2. Their Coat Serves a Purpose

 The Komondor’s white coat allows them to blend in with their charges during the day and be easily seen by the shepherd at night.
 The dense, corded coat also protects the Komondor from the elements and the bite of predators.
 The cords are open to the skin and allow air to flow through, but are very dense, so the coat acts as an insulator and a cooling mechanism.

 Weekly maintenance is essential to keeping the felt-like coat clean and attractive.
-Dirt can easily become trapped in the cords, so the best way to keep your Komondor clean is to prevent him from getting dirty in the first place.
-If all else fails, a good soaking with the garden hose should flush out any dirt.
+Dirt can easily become trapped in the cords, so the best way to keep your Komondor clean is to prevent them from getting dirty in the first place.
+If all else fails, a good wash and grooming session should flush out any dirt.

-Considering the Komondor’s heritage, he is a smart dog that can think for himself, and that can make training a challenge.
-The Komondor is easily bored and may decide once he’s learned a new behavior, there is no reason to repeat it.
-However, considering his strength and guarding instincts, you need to have your Komondor under your control.
+Especially considering their strength and guarding instincts, you need to have your Komondor under your control.
 Keep your training sessions upbeat and fun, and make sure your rules are consistent.
 They love to learn new things, so keeping your training fresh and full of surprises will keep them engaged.